Skip to content

 For additional information about the City Hall Plaza Renovation project, visit boston.gov/city-hall-plaza.
 For more background on the Rethink City Hall Master Planning Study completed in 2017, visit www.rethinkcityhall.org.

-For more information contact Fiske Crowell.
+For more information contact Fiske Crowell or Mauricio Gomez.

 Sasaki colorful logo Sasaki 中文